zhou-lab/biscuit/docker/README.md

 This explains how to run the dockerized version of biscuit.

-For general biscuit instructions see https://github.com/zwdzwd/biscuit/wiki
+For general biscuit instructions see https://github.com/zwdzwd/biscuit/wiki or the biscuit documentation/wiki: https://github.com/zwdzwd/biscuit/wiki

+This docker project only aims to create a dockerized container for biscuit.
+For anything to do with biscuit itself, please see the biscuit project or contact the biscuit developers.

 Using biscuit with docker